 - Install storm drain infrastructure

-- Prepare the intersection for future signal installation at Rio Vista Rd.
+- Prepare intersection for future signal installation at Rio Vista Rd.

-Construction will begin in late February and will last 10 months, depending on weather and resources.
+Construction began in late February and will last through most of 2020, depending on weather and resources.
 Barnes Road will be opened in its final four-lane configuration by the end of the year.

-The project budget is approximately $3.25 million funded by the voter-approved PPRTA2.
+The project budget is approximately $ 2,225,000, funded by the voter-approved PPRTA2.
 The top-lift of asphalt will be provided by the 2C program, with a separate contractor and a separate funding source.